Kinozuko/queueing-theory/README.md

 ### Installing Dependecies

-* To run this project you should have installer [R](https://cran.r-project.org/mirrors.html)
+* To run this project you should have installed [R](https://cran.r-project.org/mirrors.html)

 ### Running Project